ChristineEC/be-a-dear-volunteer/README.md

 ## User Stories
 A site visitor can
 - read about the project on the home page and on the about page
-- and they can send messages from either page through a contact form.
+- can send messages from either page through a contact form.

 A site visitor can log in and create an account to:
 - read about volunteer opportunities